What is the Endocannabinoid System?

 Created By: Nate Abegglen | Posted: 06-24-22

-The endocannabinoid system (ECS) is a wide-reaching cell signaling network that works to keep the other major systems in our body — like the nervous, endocrine, immune, and reproductive systems – in balance (homeostasis).
+The endocannabinoid system (ECS) is a wide-reaching cell signaling network that works with the other major systems in our body — like the nervous, endocrine, immune, and reproductive systems.
 It is referred to as the “universal regulator”, Short for “endogenous cannabinoid system,” the ECS is named after the compounds found in Cannabis.
 Yep, that cannabis.
 One of the most important biological systems in the human body was discovered thanks to pot.

 Cannabinoids are compounds that interact with the endocannabinoid system.
 A well-known cannabinoid is THC.
 But there are more.